skip to content

 Cancelling a will

-Where a will has been revoked by means of:
+Where a will has been revoked through:

-• a legal document revoking the will [s 22(b) and (c)]
+• a legal document revoking the will [s 17(1)(d)]

-• destruction [s 22(d)]
+• destruction [s 17(1)(e)]

 a person will die intestate unless a new will is made.

-Re-starting a will
+Restarting a will

-When a testator destroys a will with the intention of revoking it, that person does not have a will.
-The destruction does not mean another earlier will becomes the valid will of that person.
-An earlier will can become the valid will if the testator re-executes it, following the formal requirements of making a valid will [Wills Act 1936 (SA) s 25].
-This is known as republishing a will.
+When a testator destroys their will with the intention of revoking it, that person does not have a will.
+The destruction does not mean an earlier will becomes the valid will of that person.

 Contesting a will